Register Here

 About the course

-In this session, based on Lee Ann Jung’s book From Goals to Growth (ASCD), we’ll explore how to design bespoke, interdisciplinary support plans that lead to real, measurable progress for students with the most complex needs.
+In this course, based on Lee Ann Jung’s book From Goals to Growth (ASCD), we’ll explore how to design bespoke, interdisciplinary support plans that lead to real, measurable progress for students with the most complex needs.
 These plans are not one-size-fits-all—they are anchored in individual goals, rooted in meaningful contexts, and co-created with the people who know the student best.
 Whether you're a special educator, learning support teacher, or school leader, you’ll leave with the tools to turn reactive plans into proactive, empowering roadmaps for growth.
 You'll learn to: 🗣️ Conduct routines-based interviews with families and teachers to understand needs in context 🎯 Write life-changing, student-centered goals that focus on what matters most 🧠 Select research-based strategies tailored to the learner’s unique profile 📈 Use goal attainment scaling to measure progress that’s visible, meaningful, and motivating 🤝 Align support plans across teams and classrooms to avoid fragmentation and build collective ownership

 Instructor: Dr. Lee Ann Jung